Board Game Academics

 Read recent articles from leading scholars in media studies, communication, writing pedagogy, game design, and more.

-🎲 BGA Spring Conference
+🎲 BGA Annual Conference

 📍 The Strong National Museum of Play, Rochester, NY